smalikic/B-SCITE/README.md

 ## Input data
 -------------

 Input to B-SCITE consists of single-cell matrix, which is ternary matrix D of dimension nxm, where n denotes number of mutations and m denotes number of single cells obtained in sequencing experiment, and bulk sequencing derived matrix containing details about read counts for each of n mutations.
 Entries of single cell matrix are 0,1 and 3, coding respectively for absence, presence or missing value for mutation calls.
-We assume that each mutation
+Folder testExample contains an example input of bulk file (bulkFile-n_50.txt) and SC matrix (SCFile-n_50-m_100.txt). i-th row of SC file and (i+1)-th row of bulk file must correspond to the same mutation.

 ## Running B-SCITE

-Coming soon.
+Simple Python script run_B-SCITE.py for running B-SCITE is provided inside folder testExample.
+Description of the parameters is also provided inside this file.
+In order to run B-SCITE it suffices to adjust related parameters in run_B-SCITE.py and run command "python run_B-SCITE.py".

 ## Interpreting Output

-Coming soon.
+Assuming that in the previous step, when running run_B-SCITE.py, we set prefix of B-SCITE output filenames to "./example", B-SCITE reports three output files (in this case stored inside folder testExample) with the following names and meaning:
+#### (i) example.matrices file
+  This file stores n x n matrix A encoding ordering relations between two mutations in the best-scoring tree T reported by B-SCITE. i-th row of A corresponds to i-th mutation from the input data.
+Analogous applies to i-th column.
+In other words, A[i,j]=1 if and only if i = j or mutation i is placed as an ancestor of mutation j in T. Note that A is equivalent to the matrix obtained from ancestry matrix of T by removing row and column corresponding to the root node.
+#### (ii) example.gv
+  Best-scoring tree represented in Graphviz format. i-th mutation from the input data is labelled as i and root node is labelled as (n+1).
+#### (iii) example.newick
+  Best-scoring tree represented in Newick format.

-#### Compression of mutation trees into clonal trees
+### Compression of mutation trees into clonal trees

-Coming soon.
+Clustering is performed along the chains formed by nodes x that lie between nodes A and B such that each of A and B is different and is either root node or has at least two descendants (i.e. is node where branching occurs).
+Also, we assume that between A and B there is no other node C on this path having more than one descendants.
+Code for performing clustering is available in the folder VAFclusterEMpackage including example.input.
+More details about running this script will be provided in the following days.

 ## Details about running tools in benchmarking step